 start_review_window() is not reverse-compatible, so updating will mean you lose the ability to reload your progress from earlier versions.

-If you want a complete overview of how revtools works, you should check out the new user manual - but if you just want to see what’s changed since the last version, here is a quick summary:
+If you want a complete overview of how revtools works, you should check out the links in the header; but if you just want to see what’s changed since the last version, here is a quick summary:

 - new colour scheme and logo for shiny apps